 - Steam or boil mussels over medium to high heat for about 5 minutes or until the shells open.
 Set aside.

-- In a big skillet pan, sauté onion and garlic in vegetable oil, add shrimp.
+- In a big skillet pan, sauté the onions and garlic in vegetable oil.
+Add in the shrimp.
 Cook and set aside.

-- On the same skillet, sauté for 5 minutes the rice over a high heat.
-Add water and chicken cube and bring to a boil.
+- Using the same skillet, sauté the rice over high heat for 5 minutes.
+Add water and chicken cube then bring to a boil.

-- Lower the heat to medium then add tomato sauce, PAMANA Safflower Kasubha, green peas, sauted onion, garlic and shrimp.
-Add PAMANA Seasoning All-in-One.
-Mix thoroughly.
+- Lower the heat to medium then add the tomato sauce, PAMANA Safflower Kasubha, green peas, sautéed onion, garlic, and shrimp.
+Add in the PAMANA Seasoning All-in-One then mix until fully incorporated.

 - Cover with a lid or aluminum foil and simmer over low heat for 20 minutes, or until the rice is cooked.
-Add salt and pepper to adjust taste.
+Season with salt and pepper to taste.

 - Place the rice on a serving platter and top with shrimp and mussels.
-Garnish with slices of lime.
+Garnish with slices of lemon.
 Serve hot.